 Recommended Image Sizes ↑ Back to top

-There are no specific image size requirements for ProShop but we have provided the images sizes that we use on our demo installation below for reference.
+There are no specific image size requirements for ProShop, but we provided the images sizes use on our demo for reference.

-Note: We do not supply the exact images you see on our ProShop demo within the WooCommerce Dummy Data as the sites images cannot be redistributed due to copyright restrictions and are for demo purposes only.
+Note: We do not supply the exact images you see in our ProShop demo due to copyright restrictions.
 The WooCommerce Dummy Data instead comes with our own unique unrestricted images that we can redistribute within product import data.